Ra7x/h2m-ServerList/README.md

 If you want to add an specific IP address, whether from a private server or a server from https://master.iw4.zip/servers#serverModalCenter, copy the IP address and paste it into the favourites.json file in the appropriate format (Remember that the file should be located at the "players2 folder").

-If you want to check if an IP address you wish to add is already in the list you downloaded from our repo, use the "index.html" file, which contains a script to determine if that IP address is in the favourites.json list.
+If you want to check if an IP address you wish to add is already in the list you downloaded from our repo, use the "index.html" file, which contains a script to determine if that IP address is in the favourites.json list